dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 # Using Jupyter in Polyglot Notebooks

-Polyglot notebooks is now offering Jupyter support, meaning you can use Python and R in your polyglot notebook along with previously supported languages like C#, javascript, or SQL.
+Polyglot notebooks is now offering Jupyter support, meaning you can use Python and R in your polyglot notebook along with previously supported languages like C#, JavaScript, and SQL.

 This feature is currently in preview.